Knot Categorification from Mirror Symmetry, Part I: Coherent Sheaves: Introduction

 The vertex function has a physical interpretation as the partition function of the supersymmetric sigma model with target ${\cal X}$.
 In the interior of ${\rm D}$ one has an A-type twist, but at the boundary at infinity, one imposes a B-type boundary condition.
 The choice of the boundary condition is a B-brane on ${\cal X}$, or more precisely, of an object

 of the derived category of ${\rm T}$-equivariant coherent sheaves on ${\cal X}$.
-While the vertex function originates from the A-model on ${\cal X}$, it computes a (generalized) central charge of the B-brane ${\cal F}$ definining the boundary condition on $\partial {\rm D}$.
+While the vertex function originates from the A-model on ${\cal X}$, it computes a (generalized) central charge of the B-brane ${\cal F}$ defining the boundary condition on $\partial {\rm D}$.

 From the sigma model interpretation of conformal blocks it follows that the matrix elements of the $U_{\fq}(^L\fg)$ braiding matrix are amplitudes of the topological B-model on an annulus, with target ${\cal X}$ and a pair of B-type branes ${\cal G}$, and ${\mathscr B} {\cal F}$ on the two boundaries.
 The branes ${\cal F}$ and ${\cal G}$ determine the ``in" and ``out" conformal blocks as their vertex functions, and ${\mathscr B}$ is the derived equivalence functor corresponding to the braid.
 By cutting open the annulus into a strip, it also follows that the graded Hom \beq Hom^{*, *}({\cal G}, {\mathscr B} {\cal F}), \eeq computed in ${\mathscr D}_{\cal X}=D^bCoh_{\rm T}({\cal X})$, categorifies the $U_{\fq}(^L\fg)$ braiding matrix element.
 The bigrading on the Hom's comes from the usual homological grading of the derived category, and from the equivariant grading.
 The precise statement is theorem \ref{t:three}, which may be viewed as a corollary of a theorem of \cite{BO} identifying the derived auto-equivalence functor ${\mathscr B}$ of ${\mathscr D}_{\cal X}$ with the categorical lift of the monodromy of the quantum differential equation of ${\cal X}$.
 The $U_{\fq}(^L\fg)$ braiding matrix element is the Euler characteristic $\chi({\cal G}, {\mathscr B} {\cal F})$ of \eqref{bas}, which depends only on the K-theory classes of the branes ${\cal G}$ and ${\mathscr B} {\cal F}$.